Q ● What is Cassava?

 A ● Other flours begin as cassava peeled by hand and fermented in the sun.
 Fermentation is not a bad thing, but it adds a considerably sour flavor and smell to the flour.
 Sun drying is impossible to regulate and leads to varying levels of humidity in the flour that can then lead to mold.
 The smell and taste of sun-dried cassava flour is often described as "sour", "fermented", or "musty".
 Not so of Otto’s Cassava Flour.
 It is thoroughly peeled, dried, and ground into wonderfully consistent, delicious flour that you can count on cup after cup.

 Q ● Is Otto’s Cassava Flour the same as Tapioca flour/starch?

-A ● No. Tapioca is the bleached and extracted starch of the cassava root.
+A ● No. Tapioca is the extracted starch of the cassava root.
 Otto’s Cassava Flour is a whole food!
 It is the whole root; peeled, dried, and ground.
 Otto’s Cassava Flour and tapioca flour/starch have very different actions in both baking and your digestive system.

 Q ● I heard there is cyanide in cassava.
 Is that true?!?

 A ● Yes, there is naturally occurring cyanide in cassava root, (and apples!) mostly concentrated in the peel, which we thoroughly remove; the rest is taken care of by heat when we cook it.
 We lab test each batch to ensure that you are totally and completely safe.

 A ● Cassava is naturally gluten-free and Gluten-Free Certified by GIG (The Gluten Intolerance Group) to have no cross contaminants.
 Absolutely no gluten here!